 Regrets: None

 Glen reminded the group that we have a very tight timeline to accomplish what we’ve been asked to accomplish.
 A number of materials from Ontario were shared, including the Design of Public Places standard, which will serve as a starting point for discussions.
-The group approved the minutes
+The group approved the minutes.

 The Secretary spoke to the Deputy Minister, Jay Rodgers, to discuss the committee’s concern with the Terms of Reference.
 The mandated area of standard development within the Terms of Reference does not match the area of standard development identified in The Accessibility for Manitobans Act (AMA).
 The DM agreed to speak to the committee. .